BAG BANS ACROSS AUSTRALIA

 QUEENSLAND

-QLD retailers should visit the NRA's QLD Bag Ban Website to download resources and signage.
-Consumers can also report suspected banned bags on the website.
+QLD retailers should visit the NRA's QLD Ban Website to find out more, download resources and signage.
+Consumers can also report suspected banned items on the website.

 WESTERN AUSTRALIA